kybp/forum/README.md

 displayed that you need to store in GitHub repository secrets.
 See the GitHub configuration section for details.

+### Connecting to the production server

-The file `infra/ec2-ssh-key` will also be generated for use SSHing into the server.
+The file `infra/ec2-ssh-key` will be generated for use SSHing into the server.
 You can SSH in (from the `infra/` directory) with `ssh -i ec2-ssh-key ubuntu@example.com`.